tvanmaren/js-integration-testing/readme.md

 #Javascript Integration Testing with...PUPPIES!
 Learn how to incorporate integration testing with your Express routes through completing the following guided exercise.
-Through this exercise, you'll create an Express app (server-side only) from scratch that includes integration tests.
+Through this exercise, you'll create a testable, server-side Express app.

 ![puppy](http://www.puppiesinflorida.com/wp-content/uploads/2016/07/Puppies_for_sale_in_florida.jpg "These pups are adorbs.")